adaanene/MERN/project_3.md

 ### Creating your React Components

-1. Go into the client directory, and open the src folder

-    `cd client/src`

-2. create a folder named "components" inside the src folder
+1. create a folder named "components" inside the src folder

-    `mkdir components`
+    ```
+    cd client/src
+    mkdir components
+    ``````

-3. Inside this newly created folder crete 3 files named as in the command
+2. Inside this newly created folder crete 3 files named as in the command

     `cd src` and `touch Input.js ListTodo.js Todo.js`

-4. Fill the `Input.js` file with the code below using a text editor
+3. Fill the `Input.js` file with the code below

     ```
     import React, { Component } from 'react';